History of Frisbee and Disc Sports in Canada

 “I do not exist to impress the world.
 I exist to live my life in a way that will make me happy.”

-Tin-Lids Frisbee and Flying Disc.
+Tin-Lids, Frisbee, and Flying Disc.

 “People view it as a novelty often, but if you take away the Frisbee and replace it with a ball, it’s really difficult.” – Brandon Leshchinskiy.

-Canada’s Frisbee and Disc Sports History.
+Canada’s Pre-Modern Disc Sports History.

-According to every source, including The Complete Book of Frisbee, the world’s first flying disc sport was disc golf, played in Bladworth, Saskatchewan, Canada (1926).
-It was the first organized game, uniformly played with a flying disc-like object, and is the earliest record of pre-modern flying disc sports.
-In 1926, Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4-foot wide circles drawn into sandy patches on their school grounds.
-They called the game Tin Lid Golf and played on a fairly regular basis.
-However, after they grew older and went their separate ways, the game ended.
-We don’t have the historical connecting dots from 1926 Tin Lid Golf to the beginning of modern disc golf or disc sports, but it doesn’t mean they weren’t there.
-For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the United States, for whatever reason, and started the pie tin tossing at Yale and other universities, we just don’t know.
-Frisbee and modern disc sports competitions began in the early 1970s in Canada and the United States.
-Many innovations in competitions and tournament formats were being discovered and established in both countries at the same time.
-Because of Canada’s early introduction and interest in disc sports, Canadian disc athletes and teams, throughout disc sports history, have been recognized as the best in the world in various individual and team disc sports.
+In 1926, Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4-foot-wide circles drawn into sandy patches on their school grounds.
+They called the game Tin Lid Golf and played it regularly.
+However, as they grew older and moved apart, the game ended.
+It’s uncertain whether there’s a direct connection between Tin Lid Golf in 1926 and the origin of modern disc sports.
+However, it’s possible that someone from Bladworth Tin Lid Golf may have relocated to the East Coast of the United States and started pie tin tossing at universities like Yale.
+To date, we have no evidence to support that theory.
+The emergence of Frisbee and modern disc sports competitions happened in Canada and the United States in the early 1970s, with both countries discovering and establishing many innovations in competitions and tournament formats.
+As Canada was one of the earliest adopters and most passionate supporters of disc sports, Canadian disc athletes and teams have consistently been recognized as some of the best in the world in various individual and team disc sports throughout the sport’s history.

-Modern Disc Sports, Canada 1970.
+Modern Disc Sports, 1970.

 “As a non-competitive athletic play in the 1960s, playing Frisbee was the perfect activity and athletic alternative play for the counterculture.”